jsaul/scautoloc2/README.md

 This repository contains the development version of scautoloc.

+The goal of this development version is a comprehensive rework of `scautoloc`:

+* Move most functionality to a library
+* Expose the library functions as Python wrappers
+* Fixes of known bugs
+* Processing of automatic picks from more than one picker.
+* Code cleanups

+Some of the new developments, especially bug fixes, are planned to be ported back to the main branch, which will not be abandoned for quite a while.
+However, the ultimate goal is to replace `scautoloc` by `scautoloc2` at some point.

-The goal of the development version is to be able to run two versions of scautoloc in parallel.
-This is the reason why this separate repository was created after starting with the [scautoloc-improvements](https://github.com/SeisComP/main/tree/scautoloc-improvements) branch.
+In order to be able to run the two versions of scautoloc in parallel, this separate repository was created after starting with the [scautoloc-improvements](https://github.com/SeisComP/main/tree/scautoloc-improvements) branch.
 After installation, there will be `scautoloc2` in addition to `scautoloc`.
 Please note that if you don't want the origins